Bioinformatics (MSc) Part-time

-The programme is delivered as face-2-face learning.
-You will find course materials, links to related materials and assessments via Cardiff University’s Virtual Learning Environment (VLE) ‘Learning Central™’.
+The programme is delivered face-to-face in Cardiff.
+You will have access to course materials, links to related materials and assessments via our virtual learning environment.

 Teaching sessions will include a combination of elements such as theory (blackboard learning), computer practical, group-work and tutorial.
-We believe that to achieve learning outcomes for a bioinformatics-based course it is not often useful to deliver extensive ‘lecture-only’ sessions.
-We believe you will learn through application and interaction.
-However, where appropriate, some theory will be delivered as lectures.
+We believe that application and interaction are crucial for a bioinformatics-based course and there will be an emphasis on these.
+Where appropriate, some theory will be delivered as lectures.

 Each session will take a variety of forms, but the overall structure will be to achieve 2-3 key learning outcomes per session via introduction to key concepts, conveying relevant up-to-date information and exposure to research methodology and application.